thiagosf/skitter/README.md

 # Skitter - Slideshow for anytime!

-With 38 different animations, two types of navigation and many options to customize!
+Skitter has 38 different animations, two types of navigations and many options to customize!

 License: Dual licensed under the MIT or GPL Version 2